MeghanaAnvekar/scilab-on-cloud/README.md

 background.
-Knowing that loading Scilab each time can drastically increase the overhead of code execution, we optimized the performance of the Scilab instance on cloud by keeping it alive in the background.The code from different users is processed by a group of Scilab instances running in parallel, in order to reduce the response time in sending back the result.
+Knowing that loading Scilab each time can drastically increase the overhead of code execution, we optimized the performance of the Scilab instance on cloud by keeping it alive in the background.The code from different users is processed by a group of Scilab instances running in parallel, in order to reduce the response time (by 50%) in sending back the result.